dedwar65/Chp2-BeliefsandTrust/Notes/RepNotes_D2024.md

             * pensions/IRA: RQ166_1 + RQ166_2 + RQ166_3 (IRA) + RQ227_1 + RQ227_2 (pensions)
             * private busines wealth: RQ148
     * real assets
-        * housing and other real estate: RQ134
+        * housing and other real estate: RQ134, RQ376
         * vehicles: omitted for now
     * debt (not including mortgages): RQ478

 * Trust: RV557, RV558, RV559, RV560, RV561, RV562, RV563, RV564

-Note: Able to reach a cleaned, final version of the dataset
+# 1.2 - Question: for now, no
+Is it possible to compute returns here as is done in PSID?

+So far, HRS 2020 has
+1. interest income and dividends
+    * real estate: RQ139 (how often), RQ141 (last period)
+    * private business or farm: RQ155, RQ156
+    * stock: RQ322, RQ324
+    * bonds: RQ336, RQ338
+    * cash: RQ350, RQ352
+2. capital gains and losses (i.e. used reported values for the previous wave's asset classes and take the difference)
+3. payments on debt: ??
+4. total net wealth at beginning of previous period (i.e. same as 2)
+5. net investment flows
+    * real estate: RR007 (buy).
+RR013 (sell), RR024 (major improvements)
+    * private business: RR050 (private funds in), RR055 (sell)

-# 2. Variables from the PSID 2019 wave (where returns can be calculated)
+# 2 - Variables from the PSID 2019 wave (where returns can be calculated)

 INCOME MODULE
 * Age: ER72017